5ynergy/bandwagon/README.md

 ## Installation

-No installation required.
-This app is hosted at this URL: https://bandwagon-official.herokuapp.com/

-To access and manually configure with the code if you please:
+No installation required!
+Access Bandwagon on [Heroku](https://bandwagon-official.herokuapp.com/) to explore the app right away.
+However, if you wish to configure and run the app locally, follow these steps:

-1. `git clone` the repo to your local machine so that you have the project files
+1. `git clone` the repo to your local machine
-2. Install NodeJS and run `npm install` to install the following npm package dependencies specified in `package.json`:
+2. Install Node.js and run `npm install` to install the necessary dependencies from `package.json`
-* bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session, mysql2, nodemon, sequelize, [Cloudinary](https://cloudinary.com/), [Fomantic-ui](https://fomantic-ui.com/)
-3. Enter your MySQL2 credentials into the .env file provided in the repo in order to connect to your local MySQL server
+3. Configure your MySQL2 credentials in the `.env` file
-4. Run the server and connect to local host:
-`npm run dev`
+4. Run the server with `npm run dev`

 Happy coding!